kpitt/gopass/docs/commands/cat.md

 In contrast to `insert` it handles any kind of data-stream from STDIN and encodes it.
-Drawback: you can not just simply read the password with `gopass show`.
+Drawback: you cannot just simply read the password with `gopass show`.

 ## Flags